talhaHavadar/iletimerkezi-sms/README.md

  You can find example usage of library in `tests/test.php` file.

 ## Important

- If it is not working correctly please run the comment below.
+If it is not working correctly please run the command below.

     php artisan config:cache